NMoroney/MachineLearningAndColor/README.md

-# machinelearningcolor
+# Machine Learning and Color

-Machine Learning and Color
+Data, source, documents and apps related to machine learning and color.